-Christine K. Kitson is Counsel to the firm’s Trusts & Estates, Business & Real Estate Taxation and Private Wealth & Taxation Practice Groups.
-Christine concentrates her practice in estate planning and estate and trust administration where she focuses on creating estate plans that provide for and protect her clients loved ones and secure their wealth for future generations.
+Christine K. Kitson is Counsel to the firm’s Trusts & Estates, Business & Real Estate Taxation, and Private Wealth & Taxation Practice Groups.
+Christine leads the firm’s Estate Administration Group where she utilizes her extensive experience to guide and counsel families during the estate administration process.

 Christine understands the impact of losing a loved one and incorporates delicacy and client care into her estate administration practice.
-Her extensive estate administration experience includes representing executors in connection with probate proceedings, preparing federal and state estate tax returns and fiduciary income tax returns, and settling estates through either informal or formal accountings.
+She represents executors and administrators with probate and administration proceedings, preparing federal and state estate tax returns, and settling estates through either informal or formal accountings.
 Christine counsels trustees in their administration of trusts, including amending and decanting of irrevocable trusts and accounting proceedings.
 She handles proceedings in Surrogate’s Courts throughout Long Island and New York City.
-She also advises clients with respect to various tax elections and post-death tax planning steps.
+She also advises clients with respect to various tax elections and post-death estate and tax planning steps.

 Christine has lectured at the National Business Institute, Inc. on federal estate tax and has been published in Trusts & Estates magazine on estate planning.